thomaschampagne/elevate/appcore/src/assets/option-helpers/displayAdvancedPowerData.md

 That's simply your _Average Power_ over your weight.

-# Weighted Watts / Kg
+# Normalized Power® / Kg
 ---
-"Weighted Watts / Kg" is basically an estimation of the power per Kilogram that you could have maintained for the same physiological "cost" if your power output had been constant
+"Normalized Power® / Kg" is basically an estimation of the power per Kilogram that you could have maintained for the same physiological "cost" if your power output had been constant

-That's simply your _Weighted Power_ over your weight.
+That's simply your _Normalized Power®_ over your weight.

 # Quartiles and median
 ---